Post-graduation work permit

 Working before you apply

-If you are eligible to work in your final term, you can continue working up to 20 hours a week off campus (or more if eligible for the temporary off-campus work policies) and/or full time on campus until your Letter of Completion becomes available.
+If you are eligible to work in your final term, you can continue working up to 20 hours a week off campus (or more if eligible for the temporary off-campus work policies) and/or full time on campus until your Program Completion Letter becomes available.

-Once your Letter of Completion first becomes available, you’re no longer eligible to work and must stop working immediately until further action is taken.
+Once your Program Completion Letter first becomes available, you’re no longer eligible to work and must stop working immediately until further action is taken.

-If you’ve worked after your Letter of Completion became available but before you’ve applied for the PGWP, contact International Student Advising for assistance.
+If you’ve worked after your Program Completion Letter became available but before you’ve applied for the PGWP, contact International Student Advising for assistance.

 Working after you’ve applied